jessforux/CMST290/README.md

   <li>✔ Change the navigation to sections you would find on a resume (6-8 sections of your choice).
 Education, Skills, Awards, Publications, Organizations are some examples of resume sections.</li>
   <li>✔ Add a short career objective.</li>
   <li>✔ Add at least three degrees in the aside box on the right side of the page.
 Include high school to fill in the area if you have less than 2 degrees.</li>
-  <li>Change the breakpoint for the desktop version by at least 10 pixels in either direction.</li>
+  <li>vChange the breakpoint for the desktop version by at least 10 pixels in either direction.</li>
-  <li>Add a Media Query to set an initial background color and change it a different color when it reaches the desktop breakpoint you just changed in #7.</li>
+  <li>✔Add a Media Query to set an initial background color and change it a different color when it reaches the desktop breakpoint you just changed in #7.</li>
   <li>✔ Change the padding of the navigation menu.</li>
   <li>✔ Change the font size of the text in the aside box.</li>
   <h2>Advanced Challenge</h2>